MMedzin/mmedzin.github.io/posts_files/2023-09-11/PDF_table_to_map.md

 ## Showing geo locations with address info on a map

 Now, we can visualize  donation boxes on the map.
 We'll use `geopandas` and `keplergl` libraries for that.
-If you just want to test visualization method, wthout parsing pdf and querying the API, simply load [this](../posts_files/2023-09-11/donation_boxes_Poznan_df.csv) csv file.
+If you just want to test visualization method, wthout parsing pdf and querying the API, simply load the csv file.

 ```python